-Description (optional)

-Please summarize the student's performance in the mentored research project what were his or her strengths and weaknesses?
+Please summarize the student's performance in the mentored research project; what were his or her strengths and weaknesses?

-Long answer text

 If you were to provide a letter grade, how would you rate the quality of the finished product?
 Please describe how this product could be improved.

-Long answer text

 What advice can you offer this student in regard to their future or continued scholarship in this field of study?

-Long answer text